 - 1.5 The Collaborative Decision Making (CDM) process, a key enabler of ATFM, allows all of its subscribing members, called CDM stakeholders, to participate in decisions that affect them after all relevant information has been made available to them.
 This applies to all types of decisions in the strategic, pre-tactical, and tactical phases. - 1.6 Figure 1 illustrates the integration of CDM into ATFM functions.
-The flow shows the independent evaluation of capacity and demand for the resource, the monitoring of the demand and capacity, the evaluation of TMIs, the involvement of stakeholders through CDM, and the execution and updating of the TMI.
+The flow shows the independent evaluation of capacity and demand for the resource, the monitoring of the demand and capacity, the evaluation of ATFM measures, the involvement of stakeholders through CDM, and the execution and updating of the ATFM measures.
 Core functions of shared situational awareness and post-operations analysis are supported across all functions.

-1.7 Using the available data, demand and capacity are monitored throughout the day with close communication with other resource managers to identify any imbalances.
-Flow Managers have tools in order to evaluate various TMIs before implementation.
-Once a TMI is implemented, Aircraft Operators perform CDM actions, such as substitutions, to optimize their operations while the Flow Manager monitors the effectiveness of the TMI.
+1.7 Using the available data, demand and capacity are monitored throughout the day by close communication and collaboration with other resource managers to identify any imbalances.
+Flow Managers have tools in order to evaluate various ATFM measures before implementation.
+Once an ATFM measure is implemented, Aircraft Operators will perform CDM actions to optimize their operations while the Flow Manager monitors the effectiveness of the measure implemented.